SoftwareAG/c8y-docs/content/web/gettingstarted.md

 | 14.x.x | 16.x.x - 18.0.x | Using `c8ycli` tooling |

 {{< c8y-admon-info >}}
-If you consider to use an older version then `19.x.x` you need to use our old tooling based on the `c8ycli` tool-set.
-Please [references to this documentation](ADDDOCLINKHERE!!!) in this case.
+If you want to use an older version then `19.x.x` you must to use our old tooling based on the `c8ycli` tool-set.
+For more information see [C8Y Command Line Tool (CLI)](/docs/web/development-tools/#c8y-cli).
 {{< /c8y-admon-info >}}